• Skip to Content

 NURS 109 Nurse Assistant Training/Home Health Aide Training 7 Units

 This course focuses on nursing assistant and home health aide skills/concepts performed under the direct supervision of a nurse.
-It is designed to provide a foundation of basic nursing care including vital signs, transfer and feeding techniques, bed making, hygiene, and environmental safety.
-Communication skills, cultural awareness, sensitivity, as well as client rights and safety will be stressed.
-Application of these skills will occur in a skilled nursing facility and assisted living facility.
+It is designed to provide a foundation of basic nursing care.
+Topics include infection control, vital signs, safety & body mechanics, feeding techniques, bed making, elimination needs, and grooming/hygiene.
+Communication skills, cultural awareness & sensitivity, and client rights will also be addressed.
+Application of these skills will occur in a skills lab and skilled nursing facility.
+Students are also introduced to anatomy and common diseases.
 Successful completion of the course qualifies the student to take the CA state certification exam.
-Course requirements include high school graduation or GED, Social Security number or Tax ID under the Dream Act, and background clearance.

 Lecture Hours: 4.5 Lab Hours: 7.5 Repeatable: No Grading: L